TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 We intentionally left some stuff aside as at this point we already began to discuss that some pain points were consequence of others; for example, _slow onboarding_ was a direct consequence of _not having good enough documentation_.

-We decided to follow that line of though (consequences and impacts) later on, focusing at that moment on extracting common information from our items, that is grouping or classifying them.
+We decided to follow that line of thought (consequences and impacts) later on, instead focusing at that moment on extracting common information from our items by grouping or classifying them.

-In order classify something, you need a criterion.
+In order to classify something, you need a criterion.
 Our criteria were not clear then but became clearer when we saw the impacts, much later on.
 At this stage we just tried to group it, and we saw some _**"architectural deficiencies"**_, some _**"things related to production"**_ and finally other _stuff_ related to _**"how fast and happy the team was"**_ while working on certain repositories.